PanoDreamer: Optimization-Based Single Image to 360 3D Scene With Diffusion: Conclusion, Limitation, and Future Work

 \section{Conclusion, Limitation, and Future Work}

 In conclusion, we have presented a novel method for generating 360\textdegree{} 3D scenes from a single input image.
 Our approach first generates a panoramic image along with its corresponding depth map.
 After inpainting occluded regions, these images are used to optimize a 3DGS representation from which novel views can be rendered.
 To create a coherent and globally consistent panorama, we frame the task as an optimization problem with two terms, solving it effectively through an alternating minimization strategy.
 Additionally, we pose the problem of estimating panorama depth using an existing monocular depth estimation method as an optimization and address it with alternating minimization.
 Extensive experiments show that our approach outperforms state-of-the-art methods in both panorama generation and reconstructed 3D scenes.
+We note that although our main focus has been 3D scene reconstruction, our proposed components, \PanoMethod{} and \DepthMethod{}, are general and have potential applications in related areas such as wide image generation and high-resolution depth prediction.

-Our approach has some limitations.
+While our method demonstrates clear advantages over prior work, it also has some limitations.
 First, for our approach to generate appropriate panoramas, like all existing methods, the input image must have a mostly horizontal horizon.
 Additionally, our approach only reconstructs the front of objects, limiting our ability to capture the areas behind them.
 In the future, it would be interesting to combine our approach with existing projection-based approaches to address this limitation.
+Moreover, in some cases the generated textures can appear slightly blurry, particularly near the panorama edges.
+This results from our optimization process, which propagates content outward from the center to maintain contextual consistency, but occasionally at the cost of sharpness.
+Despite this, our results remain significantly better than those of existing methods.
+Lastly, while our approach already enables some level of scene exploration, a promising future direction is to extend this capability by using our 360\textdegree{} representation as a scaffold for state-of-the-art video generation models, enabling a more immersive scene exploration.